Don’t Get Zapped in Europe:

 • Cameras

 Most of these devices are dual voltage, so they only need an adapter.
-For Europe, look for a Type C, E, or F adapter, which covers most countries.
+For Europe, look for a Type C, E, or F adapter (covers most countries) and a Type G adapter if you’ll be in the UK or Ireland.

 Voltage Converter